Chalcides ocellatus

-Chalcides ocellatus, or the ocellated skink (also known as the eyed skink or gongilo) is a species of skink found in Greece, southern Italy, Malta, Lebanon, and parts of northern Africa.
-UAE, Israel, It is also found in Pakistan, India and Sri Lanka.
+Chalcides ocellatus, or the ocellated skink (also known as the eyed skink or gongilo) is a species of skink found in Greece, southern Italy, Malta, Lebanon, UAE, Israel, Palestine, and parts of northern Africa.
+It is also found in Pakistan, India and Sri Lanka.

 Description

 As an adult, it generally reaches about 15 to 30 cm (6 to 12 in) of length with a 22 to 39 g weight and has a small head, cylindrical body, and five toes on each foot.
 They are very agile and are often found in arid areas.
 It is strongly related to Chalcides colosii, and C. colosii was formerly considered a subspecies of C. ocellatus.
 C. ocellatus is notable for the presence of ocelli and for its wide variety of coloration patterns.
 Females of the species give birth to 2-6 live young through viviparity.

 Chalcides ocellatus is considered to be a generalist species and can be found in a wide variety of environments, such as farmland and gravel deserts around the Mediterranean coast.
 Its main escape tactic from predators is to run behind vegetation, most likely because it is not suited to run very fast.
 Although this species has very smooth scales and is capable of "sand-swimming" behavior in loose sand or soil, its limbs are not specifically adapted for fossorial movement.